For more on Campaign Delivery, check out our Campaign Set Up course on LAB!

 If you’re using Intelligent Delivery, Braze recommends that your campaign’s segment filters allow for at least a 3-day window.
 For instance, instead of using the filters “first used more than 1 day ago” and “first used less than 3 days ago,” we recommend using the filters “first used more than 1 day ago” and “first used less than 4 days ago.”
 This is because time windows of less than 3 days may result in some users falling out of the segment before their optimal send time is reached.

-It is also important to be aware of the limitations of using Intelligent Delivery within the first week of a user’s lifecycle.
-A new user will have limited data for Intelligent Delivery to use in determining the optimal time to send a message.
+So, it’s important to be aware of the limitations of using Intelligent Delivery early in a user’s lifecycle when limited data for Intelligent Delivery is available.
 It can, however, still be valuable.
 Consider a user that has recorded only one session.
 The time in which that user recorded their session could very well be the best time to attempt to engage them.
 Intelligent Delivery would only use data from the user’s first session, and as such would engage the user at that time.
 In general, Intelligent Delivery can more effectively calculate the optimal send time later in a user’s lifecycle.